-By using Marketproof New Development, you will be able to search both publicly listed properties and unlisted off-market properties not available on popular listing sites.
+By using Marketproof Pro, you will be able to search both publicly listed properties and unlisted off-market properties not available on popular listing sites.
 Marketproof can increase the inventory you see by 9-10x what you may see on other sites.

 Image courtesy of One Sixteen.